pandyaomsanjay/skill-swap/README.md

 ### 5. Configure Supabase

-Create a Supabase project and configure the required storage/backend services.
+Create a Supabase project and configure Supabase Auth for email/password login.
+Run the SQL scripts under `sql/` (see [🔐 Security](#-security) below) in the Supabase SQL Editor to set up account lockout, password-pattern checking, and password-reset OTP support.
 Update the application's Supabase configuration accordingly.

 ### 6. Configure OneSignal